pw4rn3r/ECE382/labs/lab3/index.md

 7:		bis	#LCD_SCLK_PIN|LCD_MOSI_PIN|LCD_MISO_PIN, &P1SEL2
 8:		bic	#UCSWRST, &UCB0CTL1
 ```
-Fill in the chart below with the function that is enabled by the first two lines of the above code.
+Fill in the chart below with the function that is enabled by the lines 6&7 of the above code.
 Your device-specific datasheet can help.

 | Pin name | Function |
 |:-:|:-:|